Every other day in Florida, a baby dies from suffocation while sleeping unsafely.

 All of these deaths could have been prevented.
 Don’t risk it!
-Learn the tips and facts to sleep babies safely — every night, every nap, and every time.
+Learn the facts and tips to sleep babies safely — every night and every nap.

 Sleep Baby Safely Tip